-Since the domestic production is mostly oriented on some of the disposable items, other consumable medical products, high value-added products and sophisticated devices must be imported.
+Since domestic production is mostly oriented on some of the disposable items, other consumable medical products, high value-added products, and sophisticated devices must be imported.

-It brings bright prospect for foreign manufacturers who are looking for new profitable markets.
+It brings bright prospects for foreign manufacturers who are looking for new profitable markets.
 There is, however, a wide range of precautions anyone considering to trade in this highly regulated area should be aware of.

 Ministry of Health of the Republic of Indonesia defines medical devices and products as:

-Instruments, apparatuses, machines and/or implants that do not contain drugs used to prevent, diagnose, cure and relieve diseases, treat sick people, recover health of human beings, and/or form the structure and correct the body function.
+Instruments, apparatuses, machines, and/or implants that do not contain drugs used to prevent, diagnose, cure, and relieve diseases, treat sick people, recover the health of human beings, and/or form the structure and correct the body function.

-This general definition stated in articles 1 and 3 of regulation No. 1190/MENKES/PER/VIII/2010 dealing with medical devices and household products is further specified in documents issued by Directorate of Medical Device Production & Distribution Development and Directorate General of Pharmaceutical Services & Medical Devices.
+This general definition stated in articles 1 and 3 of regulation No. 1190/MENKES/PER/VIII/2010 dealing with medical devices and household products is further specified in documents issued by the Directorate of Medical Device Production & Distribution Development and Directorate General of Pharmaceutical Services & Medical Devices.

-The National Agency of Drug and Food Control is another governmental institution that is in charge of medical products control.
+The National Agency of Drug and Food Control is another governmental institution that is in charge of medical product control.
 Its role is to evaluate whether the product meets all the requirements to enter the market.
-Moreover, the goal of the supervision is to ensure quality and safety, increase availability and also the affordability of medical products throughout the country.
+Moreover, the goal of the supervision is to ensure quality and safety, increase availability, and also the affordability of medical products throughout the country.

-The entrepreneur aspiring for trading with medical devices in Indonesia must prove that he or she is in possession of several licenses before going through the medical product registration in Indonesia with Ministry of Health.
+The entrepreneur aspiring for trading with medical devices in Indonesia must prove that he or she is in possession of several licenses before going through the medical product registration in Indonesia with the Ministry of Health.
 The crucial documents are:

-Foreign companies are not allowed to do business with medical products in Indonesia unless they establish the limited company with direct foreign investment (PT PMA) or find a local distributor.
+Foreign companies are not allowed to do business with medical products in Indonesia unless they establish a limited company with direct foreign investment (PT PMA) or find a local distributor.

 Furthermore, having the intention to do business in the sector of healthcare, the entrepreneur should be aware of the Negative Investment List that regulates the maximum percentage of foreign share in the company for various fields, including healthcare where the maximum of foreign shares is 49 percent.